sankamohotttala/KS-KSS-Dataset/README.md

 **Sanka Mohottala**
 Email: `sanka.m@sliit.lk`, `divandyasm@gmail.com`

-If you use this dataset in your research, please consider citing the following work that inspired or relates to this project:
+If you use this dataset in your research, please consider citing the following work that resulted this dataset:

 ```bibtex
 @INPROCEEDINGS{sanka2022tencon,